KevinWijaya15/KevinWijaya15.github.io/README.md

 # UPDATE: www.kevinwijaya.rf.gd

-I have decided to change this website's subdomain name from https://kevinwijaya15.github.io to a fresher www.kevinwijaya.rf.gd (18/8/2021).
+I have decided to change this website's domain name from https://kevinwijaya15.github.io to a fresher www.kevinwijaya.rf.gd (18/8/2021).